bobosheep/Antlr-Practice/Parser/README.md

     ```
     $ make executeAll
     ```
-    If you don't have any output, you done. you can modify the c code to see syntax error.
+    If you don't have any error output, you success.
+    You can modify the c code to see syntax error.

 ## Some Limit of my parser
 1. No support ++, --